-This year, the Martin Ennals Foundation celebrates the 30th anniversary of the Martin Ennals Award, a prestigious distinction awarded to the most outstanding human rights defenders by a Jury composed of ten leading organisations of the human rights movement.
+In 2024, the Martin Ennals Foundation celebrated the 30th anniversary of the Martin Ennals Award, a prestigious distinction awarded to the most outstanding human rights defenders by a Jury composed of ten leading organisations of the human rights movement.

 The Award was created in 1994 to recognize, promote and protect human rights defenders at risk or from under-reported contexts.
 It culminates every year in a public ceremony in Geneva, co-hosted with the City of Geneva.
 Over the years, the Award has offered defenders a platform to issues that are of global concern and the connections to steer the movement for human rights and larger freedoms.